PROJECT-KORE-LLC/Somniasyllabus/README.md

 SomniaSyllabus is an offline-first command center blending a minimalist day planner, somatic journal, and educational roster management within a deeply immersive, ambient environment.
 It was built specifically for neurodivergent homeschooling families and deep-work creatives who are exhausted by bloated software, sensory overload, and expensive monthly subscriptions.

 Quality education and peace of mind are not luxury subscription services.
-Buy it once, own it forever, and keep your data exactly where it belongs: on your own machine.
+Keep your data exactly where it belongs: on your own machine.

 ---